-Minimum Required Role: Cluster Administrator (also provided by Full Administrator)
+Minimum Required Role: Cluster Administrator (also provided by Full Administrator) This feature is not available when using Cloudera Manager to manage Data Hub clusters.

 - 1. Purchase a CDP Private Cloud Base Edition license from Cloudera. - 2.
 On the License page, click Update License. - 3.
 Click the Select License File field. - 4.
-Browse to the location of your license file, click the file, and click Open.

-5. Click Upload.
+Browse to the location of your license file, click the file, and click Open. - 5.
+Click Upload.